West Nile Virus

 The West Nile virus has been found in more than 150 bird species in North America.
 Some species may have no obvious signs of illness when infected.
-Others, such as crows, blue jays, and ravens get sick more often and can die.
+Others, such as crows, blue jays, magpies, and ravens get sick more often and can die.
 People who find a dead bird should contact their local public health unit office.
-For information about submitting a dead bird in your area contact the Canadian Cooperative Wildlife Health Centre.
+For information about submitting a dead bird in your area contact the Canadian Wildlife Health Cooperative .

 There is no evidence that a person can get the virus by handling a dead infected bird.
 However, it may be prudent to avoid barehanded contact with dead animals to eliminate blood-to-blood contact.
 People handling dead birds should wear gloves and double bag the bird.
 After handling dead birds it is advisable to wash hands with soap and water.

 The symptoms of West Nile virus infection can begin 2 to 15 days following the bite of an infected mosquito.
 The majority of infections are mild and most people who become infected have no symptoms at all.
 Some people may experience mild flu-like symptoms, such as fever, headache, and body aches.
 Some may also develop a skin rash and swollen lymph glands.

 People of any age can be at risk of adverse health effects from West Nile virus infection.
 However, the elderly, and those with weak immune systems may develop severe infection.
 The severe infection can affect the brain (encephalitis) or the lining of the brain or spinal cord (meningitis).
 In these cases, the symptoms can include severe headache, high fever, neck stiffness, vomiting, disorientation, muscle weakness, paralysis, coma, and in some cases, death.

 Because West Nile virus is an emerging disease the long-term effects are not fully understood.
 To date, most people with serious symptoms and health effects recover completely.
 However, others experience prolonged health problems including muscle weakness, fatigue, headache, confusion, depression, problems with concentration and memory loss.
 It is not known why some people recover while others continue to have varying degrees of health problems.